The Online World Has Changed...

 It might feel to you as if you are reducing the potential market for your online course, but really you are pre-qualifying and filtering your customers.
 It's an approach worth thinking about.

-Remove risk for your customers
+Remove / reduce risk for your customers

 But people still don't know you.
 And they might still be wary.